acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Intel HD Graphics 510-580 ([Skylake](https://en.wikipedia.org/wiki/Skylake_(microarchitecture)))

-> Supported since OS X 10.11.4 to macOS 12.x.
-On newer operating systems these are not supported.
+> Officially supported since OS X 10.11.4 to macOS 12.x.
+On newer operating systems, spoofing as Kaby Lake is required.

+#### Spoof Skylake as Kaby Lake on macOS Ventura (13) and above

+Make sure that WhateverGreen v1.6.0 or above is used.
+Then, it is necessary to fake `device-id` and choose an `ig-platform-id` from Kaby Lake that is closest to the Skylake model (e.g. HD 530 to HD 630).
+In case of incompatibility, try a different `device-id` and the corresponding `ig-platform-id`.
+Experiments are the best practice to figure out which ID will best fit.

 ***SKL framebuffer list:***

 | Framebuffer | Type    | Connectors | TOTAL STOLEN Memory |